Modulation Schemes for Functionalized Vesicle-based MC Transmitters: Simulation Results

 \subsection{Calculation of $\Tload$ and $\Tdeload$}

 Since the calculation of $\Tload$ and $\Tdeload$ is crucial for both \ac{MAM} and \ac{MEM}, we first analyze the calculation of the lower and upper bounds. \Cref{fig:tload} shows the resulting values for varying buffer molarities $\CZERO$ and bit durations for the two considered computation methods.
 Note that a higher $\CZERO$ corresponds to a higher attenuation of the $\Hplus$ influx over the vesicle membrane.
 The gray dash-dotted curves represent the bit interval $\Tbit$, which serves as maximum value for $\Tload$ and $\Tdeload$, as \ac{MAM} and \ac{MEM} are not feasible for $\Tload,\Tdeload \geq \Tbit$.
 When comparing the $\Tload$ calculation methods, it becomes clear that $\TloadMax$ remains constant for different $\Tbit$ values because it is based on the fixed initial concentration $\ChinS = \ChinZERO$.
 A comparison of the two subfigures of \cref{fig:tload} further shows that the deloading times are generally shorter than the loading times.
 This can be attributed to the lower buffer flux attenuation at the respective $\Chin{t}$ values and the absence of $\Hplus$ influx from the energizing module during deloading.
-As $\Tload \neq \Tdeload$, the proposed modulation schemes does not merely replace the synchronization of \ac{TX} and \ac{RX}.
 For both $\TloadMin$ and $\TdeloadMin$, the lower bounds approach the upper bounds as $\Tbit$ increases.
 This behavior is expected since longer bit durations reduce the difference between $\ChinS$ and $\ChinZERO$ (for $\TloadMin$) and between $\ChinS$ and $\ChinEq$ (for $\TdeloadMin$).
 Because of their adaptive behavior, in all subsequent simulations, we use $\TloadMin$ and $\TdeloadMin$ as the loading and deloading times for \ac{MAM} and \ac{MEM}, respectively.